orbeon/orbeon-forms-doc/XForms-~-Error-Handling.md

 Errors occurring during the page initialization are not recoverable.
 They throw an exception and interrupt XForms processing.
 The idea was that there is not much to recover from, as the user has just landed on the page.
 The user can attempt to recover from such errors with the browser back button.

-Dynamic XPath errors on MIPs are always recoverable via the `xxforms-xpath-error` event.
+Dynamic XPath errors on MIPs are recoverable via the `xxforms-xpath-error` event.

+Errors are logged at WARNING level and then shown to the user in a dialog.
+The user can then close the dialog and try to continue working with the page.
+There is no guarantee that further actions on the form will work, but at least the user can try.

 ### With Orbeon Forms 4.6 to 4.8